Course Syllabus

 Please refer to the schedule outline for the mid-term and final exams’ coverage range.
 To prepare for the exams, please make sure that you prepare the materials that are in the coverage range.
 Below is a suggested plan:

-• Redo assignments and practices, as well as check their answers
+- Redo assignments and practices, as well as check their answers

-• Study lecture slides and all the provided Jupyter notebooks
+- Study lecture slides and all the provided Jupyter notebooks

-• Rewatch lecture recordings
+- Rewatch lecture recordings

-• Prepare your one A4-size page cheatsheet (double-sided) while studying
+- Prepare your one A4-size page cheatsheet (double-sided) while studying

-Regarding math, as a general rule of thumb, if a math equation is on the slide, and I explained it in the lecture, it means that the equation may appear in the exam (in different ways).
-For example, the cosine similarity and softmax equations are in the slides (which I explained in the lecture), so they may appear in the exam (e.g., by asking you to compute them or why we need them).
+Regarding math, as a general rule of thumb, if a math equation is on the slide, and we explained it in the lecture, it means that the equation may appear in the exam (in different ways).
+For example, the cosine similarity and softmax equations are in the slides (which we explained in the lecture), so they may appear in the exam (e.g., by asking you to compute them or why we need them).
 Another example is that you need to understand how a decision tree works, including how to compute entropy and the misclassification error, as well as how they are used for splitting tree nodes.
 However, the likelihood function appears in the slides, but it is not explained in detail, so this means the exam will not ask detailed math questions regarding the likelihood function (but may still ask high-level questions, such as why we need it).

 Regarding math equations specifically, you need to know what they are doing at a high level.
 For example, what is the purpose of having a loss function?
 What do they measure?
 What are the loss functions that can be used for regression?
 We will provide equations for complicated functions (like entropy) in the question description or exam instruction.
 But we will not provide equations for simpler things like accuracy, precision, recall, and f-score (or anything related to computing these metrics).